Jacksonville Travel Guide

 Jacksonville © Jtesla16

-It is no wonder that a major cruise line uses its busy 'Jaxport' terminal as a base for Bahamian cruises.
-Many visitors who enjoy what Jacksonville has to offer are cruise passengers who spend a few days before or after their cruise exploring the city and surrounds.
+A popular seaside city, Jacksonville's busy 'Jaxport' terminal is used as a base for Bahamian cruises.
+Many visitors who visit Jacksonville are cruise passengers spending a few days before or after their cruise exploring the city and surrounds.
 Jacksonville Landing (located downtown on the north bank of St John's River) is a hub of restaurants and nightlife in Jacksonville, while Hemming Plaza is surrounded by museums and beautiful city buildings that will appeal to sightseers.
 Just off the coast are several worthwhile sites, including Amelia Island, a popular weekend destination, drawing tourists with its golf and tennis resorts, and stunning scenery.

-It may be a big, modern city today, but Jacksonville still retains its tranquil southern charm, with oaks lining the avenues, lawns spreading alongside the river, and friendly locals greeting passers-by from their porch-swings.
-For visitors there is seldom a dull moment with art galleries to marvel at, a brewery tour to totter through, warm water to dip in, museums to trawl, the riverside market to browse through, historic architecture to admire, delectable restaurants to sample, and so much more.
+Despite being a modern city, Jacksonville still retains its southern charm, with oak-lined avenues, lawns spreading alongside the river, and friendly locals greeting passers-by from their porch-swings.
+There is seldom a dull moment for travellers, with art galleries, a brewery tour, warm waters, museums, the riverside market, historic architecture, delectable restaurants, and so much more.

 Become our Jacksonville Travel Expert